dominicstop/react-native-ios-context-menu/README.md

 A context menu configured to have a custom preview and the optional  `PreviewConfig.preferredCommitStyle` property set to  `pop`.
 * The default value for `preferredCommitStyle` is dismiss, that's why when you tap the context menu preview, the preview will animate back to it's original position.
 * If you set `preferredCommitStyle` to `pop`, when you tap the context menu preview, the preview will rapidly zoom in and fade out.
 This is great if you want to show something different when the preview is tapped.
-* A `PreviewConfig.preferredCommitStyle` object has an optional `isResizeAnimated` boolean property, and its set to `true` by default.
-If you don't want the preview to animate whenever the size changes, set this property to `false`.

 <br>